 |Illustration from Giovanni Aldini's 'Essai théorique et expérimental sur le galvanisme'|

-On Monday morning 6 December John Atkins, a boatman on the Regents Canal, made a harrowing discovery, the ice covered body of a drowned baby had somehow wedged itself under the bow of his barge.
+On Monday morning 6 December John Atkins, a boatman on the Grand Union Canal, made a harrowing discovery, the ice-covered body of a drowned baby had somehow wedged itself under the bow of his barge at Westbourne Green.
 He promptly informed the authorities and Sir Richard Ford, Chief Magistrate of Bow Street and so effectively London’s police chief, instructed him to drag the canal looking for further bodies.
-It took three days to find the corpse of a woman “close by the window of the Mitre Tavern” entangled in a submerged bush.
-The landlady and waiter of the Mitre both recognised the body as a customer from the previous Sunday afternoon who had drunk rum and porter in the company of a unknown man.
+In the meantime, the dead baby was removed to Chelsea workhouse where a few days later it was seen by Margaret Bradfield, George Foster’s landlady.
+When she was later asked at his trial if she had recognised the deceased she responded “it was the prisoner's child; I pulled up its eye-lids to look at the colour of its eyes; its name was Louisa.”
+It took three days of dredging by bargemen to find the corpse of a woman entangled in a submerged bush “close by the window of the Mitre Tavern”.
+The landlady and waiter of the Mitre both recognised the body as a customer from the previous Sunday afternoon who had drunk rum and porter in the company of an unknown man.
 No further bodies were discovered and George Foster was not taken into custody until after Christmas.
 He was interrogated by Sir Richard Ford himself and made the following statement:

 ‘My wife and child came to me on Saturday se’nnight, about eight o’clock in the evening, and slept at my lodgings that night.
 The next morning, about nine or ten o’clock, I went out with them, and walked to the New Cut at Paddington; we went to the Mitre tavern, and had some rum, some porter, and some bread and cheese.
 Before that we had stopped at a public house near the first bridge, where we had some beefsteaks and some porter; after which she desired me to walk further on by the cut, so I went with her.
 I left her directly I came out of the Mitre tavern, which was about three o’clock, and made the best of my way to Whetstone, in order to go to Barnet, to see two of my children, who are in the workhouse there.
 I went by the bye lanes, and was about an hour and a half walking from the Mitre to Whetstone.
 When I got there, I found it so dark that I would not go on to Barnet, but came home that night.
 I have not seen my wife nor child since; I have not enquired after them, but I meant to have done so to-morrow evening, at Mrs. Hobart’s. -- I came home from Whetstone that evening between seven and eight o’clock; I saw no person in going to Whetstone; nor did I stop any where, at any public house, or elsewhere, except the Green Dragon, at Highgate, where I had a glass of rum.
 My wife had a black gown on, and a black bonnet; the child had a straw bonnet, and white bed gown.
 My wife was a little in liquor.’